shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Enable MFA on sensitive accounts
 - This month
     - Start using a password manager
-        - Install app on PC, phone
+        - Install app and plug-in, enter and update passwords
-        - Install Web-browser plug-in on PC
-        - Enter account credentials
-        - Update passwords to secure alternatives
-            - In the password manager _and_ on the account
-            - Use random-password generator feature
-                - For security questions, too!
-    - Adopt a realistic routine for patching and updating software
+    - Adopt realistic routines to...
+        - Update software
+        - Back up data
-        - Automate where possible
+        - Automate!
 - This year
     - Configure secure settings for accounts and devices